Tibial nerve injuries

 In Australia, the I holocyclus tick is frequently a cause of tick paralysis and consequently is colloquially known as the Australian paralysis tick, or more simply as the paralysis tick (02).

-It is different from the so-called bush tick, but the 2 have been frequently confused.
+It is different from the so-called bush tick, but the two have been frequently confused.

 In Africa, I rubicundus and Rhipcephalus evertsi have been implicated in causing tick paralysis.